Symptoms of brain tumours

 A seizure can be a frightening experience.
 If you have one you should seek medical help so that the cause can be diagnosed and treated.
 It’s important to remember that a seizure can be caused by medical conditions other than a brain tumour.

 Another possible symptom is drowsiness.
 This can happen as the pressure in the skull increases.
 You may find that you sleep more or that you drop off during the day when you wouldn’t normally.

 As well as the symptoms described here, raised intracranial pressure can also cause changes to your sight, such as blurred vision, ‘floating objects’ and tunnel vision.
 It may also make you confused or affect your balance.

 Back to top

 Some symptoms may be caused by tumours in particular parts of the brain.
 Sometimes a headache can feel worse on the same side of the head as the tumour.
 In general, each area of the brain controls different functions.
 A tumour in a particular part of the brain may prevent that area of the brain from working normally.

-Some of these symptoms are listed on the following pages, grouped under the different parts of the brain.
+Some of these symptoms are listed below, grouped under the different parts of the brain.
 They are included as a guide.
 An exact diagnosis can only be made by a doctor and confirmed by tests.